Knorr Spinach Dip Recipe

 This Knorr Spinach Dip Recipe is the same classic you know and love but made better with a “secret” ingredient.
 Ultra creamy, cold spinach dip is so easy to make and is a party dip must have!

 Party season is getting started and I’m prepared with all the dips.
-I’m a big fan of party dips because they’re, generally, pretty easy to make.
+I’m a big fan of party dips, like this Million Dollar Dip, because they’re, generally, pretty easy to make.
 Most of the time I make my dips from scratch but sometimes I love to dig into the archives a bit for a classic dip that’s always a crowd pleaser like this Knorr Spinach Dip Recipe.

 You know the one…..the cold, creamy spinach dip that’s served (most often) in a fluffy bread bowl surrounded by the innards of that loaf of bread and tons of fresh vegetables.
 It is a staple at just about every party and I know that when someone offers to bring a dip this is what they’re bringing.